Top

 All data to reproduce this paper and sources are in the appendix.

-Sunlight reduces risk for COVID-19 with very high confidence for pooled analysis, high confidence for cases, and low confidence for mortality, hospitalization, and recovery.
+Sunlight reduces risk with very high confidence for pooled analysis, high confidence for cases, and low confidence for mortality, hospitalization, and recovery.

 A